09 19 Newsflashes from the Persecuted Church

 Open Doors Helping Egyptian Christians Recover from Massive Destruction, Pain

-Looking down the village’s main street, where the only Coptic Orthodox Church is located, the scene was like a war zone…indeed, the destruction was massive.
+Looking down the village’s main street, where the only Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Church is located, the scene was like a war zone…indeed, the destruction was massive.
 Markus* and a few other church members took their first discovery trip into the neighborhood of their church, near many of the houses and shops of church members.
 They had been commissioned by the church priest to investigate whether or not the Friday morning mass could still take place in their completely burnt down sanctuary.
 The day before, the neighborhood had just witnessed the most dreadful and systematic attack from radical Muslim mobs.
 Almost every Christian-related place in the village was attacked, looted, destroyed or burnt down on the gloomy day of Aug.
 14. After the Muslim noon prayer, hundreds of angry attackers, armed with all sorts of thick sticks, knives and guns marched into the street, shouting victory against “infidels” – in this case, meaning the Christian families living and working down the street in the Upper Egyptian village.
 From building to building, shop to shop and door to door, crowds of enraged Muslims helped themselves in destructive looting, breaking into every house, shop and eventually into the village church.
 Victory was claimed and joyfully shouted by attackers when one “heroic” member of the mob managed to reach the church’s steeple, crashing down the church’s big electric cross from the top.
 Eventually, they set it on fire in the church courtyard.
 It did not take long for the invaders to begin looting computers, furniture and any other valuables that they could carry, setting the entire place on fire after they were done.
 Young teenage Adel* almost had a heart attack when he saw his life-time dream computer carried off out of their small apartment door.
 His 22-year-old sister Salwa,* whose wedding was scheduled in a few weeks’ time, almost fainted watching her brand-new kitchen appliances, pans, pots, sets of glasses and bedroom linens (bought recently for her new home) carted off by the unwelcomed visitors.
 Some could only resort to hysterical screaming and weeping, to express their panic and loss.
 The attackers left after setting fire the small apartment, leaving the family behind, desperately trying to put out the fire and save the remains of the only place where they had always felt safe in this world – their little home.

 The New Testament testimony of love and forgiveness demonstrated by Egypt’s Christians, even after more than 85 churches and institutions and many Christian owned properties were viciously attacked and burned, has been heard and deeply admired by millions of moderate Egyptian Muslims.
 Following the teachings of Jesus, Christian believers have unprecedentedly chosen not to retaliate or attack their persecutors.
 After all, Egyptian Christians were reminded that the real meaning of the church is the fellowship of Christians, even if they had to meet in a blackened shell of a sanctuary.
 In the face of this massive loss and misery all over Upper Egypt, Christian ministries cannot just talk about sympathy and compassion.
 Practical help is desperately needed.
 The damages inflicted on the homes and businesses of some Christians were total, while for others they were partial.
 In both cases, help was greatly needed to give some affected Christians a possible new start — and to others just a bit of a hand, to give hope for the unknown future.
 Through extensive case reviews and networking with local churches and ministry partners, Open Doors has enabled Egyptian teams to put together a long list of names of families and individual victims of the attacks.
 Due to security challenges this research work has taken considerable time, and there are ongoing safety concerns for the teams traveling between villages and towns to confirm and provide needed practical aid.
 But just a month after the catastrophic attacks, a majority of the heavily affected Christians have been identified and are already receiving physical and emotional support through Open Doors channels and other ministry groups.
 Open Doors USA has begun a $430,000 campaign to help our suffering brothers and sisters in Christ.
 To make a donation, go to www.OpenDoorsUSA.org and click the “Help Egypt” icon.
 The funds will help pay for the following: